Equalization Payments in an Arizona Divorce

 The Arizona Court of Appeals in a memorandum decision in the case of Lee vs. Lee had to address the issues of equalization payments for the division of a business in a divorce in Arizona and whether a court can modify a business appraisal based upon a change in the income or expenses of that business based upon the court’s own findings at trial.
 The following is the Arizona Court of Appeals decision in the case of Lee vs. Lee.

-In this divorce case, Mr. Lee (“Husband”) challenges the superior court’s rulings regarding the treatment of a community business and the award of spousal maintenance.
+In the divorce case, Mr. Lee (“Husband”) challenges the superior court’s rulings regarding the treatment of a community business and the award of spousal maintenance.
 Ms. Lee (“Wife”) cross-appeals the court’s division of community property.

 Husband and Wife married in 1991.
 They thereafter purchased a mail-delivery business, White Mountain Passenger Lines, Inc. (“White Mountain”), and a lot on which to store the company’s vehicles.
 Wife petitioned for dissolution of the parties’ marriage in 2013.

 The matter proceeded to trial in January 2016.
 The parties’ jointly retained valuation expert, John Casalena, opined that as of December 2014, White Mountain had a fair market value of $173,000.
 Casalena included the lot in his analysis.
-Both parties disagreed with Casalena’s calculation: Husband testified that he believed Casalena’s figure was too high, while Wife testified that she believed White Mountain was worth approximately $1 million.
-Neither party retained another expert to support their contentions.

 Calculating a Property Equalization Payment in Arizona